- Home

 As it is clear from the three examples, there are a number of different ways you can introduce loyalty gamification.
 In a way, if you have a points-based reward system, you are already creating a more gamified environment.
 However, if you want to take your program a step further, here are some ideas.

-- Competitions.
+• Competitions.
 If you’re not ready to fully gamify your entire loyalty program but you’d like to test the waters first, use competitions.
-Create a gamified campaign that ties in with your program and measure the results.
+Create a gamified campaign that ties in with your program and measures the results.
 This will give you a good indication for future activations.

 Gamifications are a great way to enhance your existing loyalty program.
 Don’t have a loyalty scheme yet but keen to get started?
 Read our Loyalty Programs 101 Guide filled with all the information you need.